Articles

-The Workup Inside the Mind of an Emergency Doctor
+The Workup Inside the Mind of an ER Doctor

 Emergency medicine works differently than primary care.
 The ER workup is designed to rule out life threatening conditions first, then narrow toward a diagnosis.
 Here is how emergency doctors think and why testing often starts broad before becoming precise.

-Major Trauma in the Emergency Room and What Happens First
+Major Trauma in the ER and What Happens First

 Major trauma requires a structured emergency response.
 Learn how trauma teams manage severe injuries using ABCs, bedside ultrasound, imaging, and rapid surgical decision making.